jlboothman/techwriter-takehome/questions/questions-jb.md

 install a local version of Confluent Platform.
 After completing step 1, what port number is ZooKeeper running on?

 ### Answer
-ZooKeeper is running on port 2181.
+After completing step 1, cp-all-in-one shows that ZooKeeper is running on port 2181.

 ### What are the default topics created when you install Confluent Platform using the quick start?